Omonigho24/Data-Professionals-Survey-Analysis/README.md

 ![](Data_Professional_survey.JPG)

 From the dashboard, we see that
-- There were 630 total respondents that filled the survey with a whooping 74% male and 24% female respondents - *This is a call for more women into the data profession.😀*
+1. There were 630 total respondents that filled the survey with a whooping 74% male and 24% female respondents - *This is a call for more women into the data profession.😀*
--
+2. The average age of respondents, when rounded up is 30 years.
+3. Some people are not happy with their current salary because it shows a scale of below 5.
+4. A little above 5 for the work/life balance happiness.
+5. Most of the population is from the United States with 261 respondents.
+6. Most professionals found it neither difficult nor easy to penetrate into the space.
+7. It is quite amazing to see that Python is the most loved programming languauge.
+8. The highest paid job title is the **Data Scientist**...🤯🤯